SirwanAfifi/sirwanafifi.github.io/_posts/2015-12-11-Object-Oriented-JavaScript-Part-2.md

 ###Inheritance
 ES6 also gives us an easy syntax to specify and inheritance for relationship.
 Which is a way we say a class inherits from another class.
 Now assume that we need another class for modling an `Employee`, since every employee is a person, maybe we will have the `Employee` inherit from a `Person`.
-In ES6 we can inheritance is specified using `extends` keyword:
+In ES6 inheritance is specified using `extends` keyword:
 {% highlight js %}
 class Employee extends Person{
   // more features